kyeokabe/crackingCodingInterview/README.md

 Very good session reviewing difference between **dynamic programming** and **memoization**.
 Both techniques are about avoiding duplicate computation. **Dynamic programming** is when the code is framed to solve **bottom up** which is typically **iterative** whereas **memoization** is when the code is framed to solve **top to bottom** which is typically **recursive**.

-Worked on [this post](https://leetcode.com/problems/fibonacci-number/discuss/380938/C%2B%2B-How-to-Approach-Dynamic-ProgrammingMemoization-Problems) about dynamic programming & memoization
+Wrote [this post](https://leetcode.com/problems/fibonacci-number/discuss/380938/C%2B%2B-How-to-Approach-Dynamic-ProgrammingMemoization-Problems) about dynamic programming & memoization

 **09/13/2019**